By Dr. Cole, FUE Hair Transplant Pioneer

 scalp donor area streching

 If you observe the video below, you may see that density on the simulated scalp reduces as it is stretched.
 The more the scalp is stretched, the more the hair density is reduced.
-This rule can be applied to strip hair transplant (FUT) harvesting method because density is calculated based on the number of follicular units over the total area under consideration.
+This rule can be applied to the strip hair transplant (FUT) harvesting method because density is calculated based on the number of follicular units over the total area under consideration.
 After a reduction, the crown hair growth direction tends to move lateral away from its natural forward growth angle.
 There is also a change in hair growth angles in the donor area following a strip harvest.
 Some “stretch-back” may help increase density on the scalp to a small degree.
-Tissue elasticity varies from patient to patient but reducing the scalp area inevitably reduces density.
-The total number of follicular units never increases after any reduction or harvesting and the overall appearance of the scalp and hair growth angles will be altered.
+Tissue elasticity varies from patient to patient, but reducing the scalp area inevitably reduces density.
+The total number of follicular units never increases after any reduction or harvesting, and the overall appearance of the scalp and hair growth angles will be altered.
 For physicians, the only benefit of reducing the scalp is that the length of the surgical procedure is considerably reduced.
 For the patient, the benefit is the reduction in expenses for the procedure.
 The actual gain by the scalp reduction is usually partially or always lost after “stretch-back” occurs.
 This means the net gain is minimal.
 Density = the number of follicular units/surface area.
 Therefore, density decreases as the surface area increases as a result of stretching forces.

 The Hair Density Study

 Jean and I met recently to derive a study that creates a consistent density.
 We used his stencil to create a very regular pattern of recipient sites.
-Tree farmers among other mathematicians such as Ruifernandez and Francisco Jimenez, MD have shown that the highest densities are possible from triangular patterns as opposed to rectangular patterns.
+Tree farmers, among other mathematicians such as Ruifernandez and Francisco Jimenez, MD, have shown that the highest densities are possible from triangular patterns as opposed to rectangular patterns.
 We used a triangular pattern in our study.
 We created a very regular pattern to study recipient site density and yield.
 In our study, however, we used body hair.

 Jean and I suggest that future studies measuring density and yield should utilize his stencils in an effort to create a consistent and regular density.